bitsofcotton/p0/README.md

 There exists non lebesgue mesuarable set if axiom of choice with the set of greater or equal to aleph_1.
 This can be described in computer with covering a piece of paper completely with writing, even in algorithm meaning.
 But if so, the algorithm will be non-deterministic nor only the small finite series we can get.
 Otherwise, I have no idea the functions described in upto aleph_0 with constitutive method which is on non lebesgue mesuarable set.
 So it would be greately appreciated if you know such set especially described in projection of infinite group combinations.

 # Tips
+The tips below some lines are depends on one function recursion data series, but they're described with appending status block each points and only right multiply counter with x\+ := x \*\_(some group) status \*\_(some another group) counter and some f, ... f(x) ... f(x\+) ... data series.
+To invert this method, we should take invariant on f with some appliable dimension.
-If original function is some n-markov or just continuous, they have invariant structure on short ranges.
+So original function is just continuous or one-function recursion, they have a invariant structure on some short ranges.
+But we need the condition f with only Lebesgue measurable, they causes original function condition only with Lebesgue integrated ones.

 # Tips
 A longer invariants includes shorter invariant in trivial.
 The invariant dimension size we need on original global function depends on the categorization of the structure of them.

 # Tips
-If input accuracy is rough enough in fixed point float, \#\{structure\} \> \#\{combination\}, so they gain some slice in numerically.
+If input accuracy is rough enough in fixed point float and recursively apply p0 with smaller arguments, they causes \#\{structure\} \> \#\{combination\}, so they gain some slice in numerically if Th.
+Condorcet's jury is being applied, but the theorem can be used with blending PRNG into original stream.
 And with extending such input accuracy doesn't causes prediction structure change in this.

 # Another Download Sites (Closed)
 * https://drive.google.com/drive/folders/1B71X1BMttL6yyi76REeOTNRrpopO8EAR?usp=sharing